 2.How long does the weed-free window last?
 The answer to this is very similar to the first; it depends on the diligence of the farmer, and the mechanical stability of the steamer.
 We started to have some difficulties with the function of the steamer; it was occasionally extinguishing and failing to re-ignite, which I would often not notice for some time, and then the heat would not penetrate as deeply as we wanted.
 But again, when everything was working well, farmer included, we seem to have multi-year suppression of chickweed and other persistent weed problems. of course, one lax three-week period of time, and we could easily undo this by allowing one weed to go to seed; the paths were rarely as weed-free as the beds, and chickweed is a tremendous creeper.
 Nevertheless, it is a powerful tool in our winter and summer production model, especially in direct seeded baby greens, and spinach.

 Educational & Outreach Activities

-We host monthly farm walks, and these have been very well attended. on at least two occasion, we have looked at steamed beds, and displayed the steamer.
+We host monthly farm walks, and these have been very well attended.
+On at least ten occasions, we have looked at steamed beds, and displayed the steamer, discussing our ongoing experimentation with this tool.
 This spring we hope to have an opportunity to do a live demonstration, with active steaming, and then an opportunity to inspect the results over time by looking at beds that have been steamed for at least 6 months.
 We have had average attendance at the farm walks of over 20 people, and we have had two different groups of international agriculture professionals join these events over the past 6 months.